PatrickGTR/sf-cnr/gamemodes/irresistible/README.md

     - Called when a player leaves a gang
 - `OnPlayerEnterHouse( playerid, houseid )`
     - Called when a player enters a house
+- `OnPlayerAttemptBurglary( playerid, houseid, businessid )`
+    - Called when a player attempts to break into a business/house